Film and TV drama

 How do I become a studio executive?

-At school or college: If you want to go to university, A-levels or Highers in drama and theatre, English, film studies and media studies are useful.
-Or you might want to take a Level 3 vocational qualification such as a:
+If you want to go to university, A-levels or Highers in drama and theatre, English, film studies or media studies are useful.
+Or you might want to take a Level 3 vocational qualification.
+Look at what your local college offers in those subjects such as:

 Get business skills: